keith1729/pp4-booking-system/README.md

 From the start when developing this website I imagined the site from the users perspective.
 This immediately posed questions such as:
 - Why would a user want to visit this website?
-    - The website provides a service for booking tee times on our golf course.
+    - The website provides a booking service for tee times on a golf course.
 - What would bring a user back to the website?
     - A user would return to the website if they experience a user-friendly interface with easy navigation and a streamlined booking service.

 #### Agile Planning:

 An agile approach was taken for the planning of this website.
-This allowed me to take an iterative strategy towards the projects goals and break down milestones into smaller tasks.
+This allowed me to take an iterative strategy towards the projects goals and break down the user stories into smaller tasks, I thought about these in terms of accepted criteria(AC).
 Also this allowed me to be flexible throughout the websites development and refine, adjust and add features to the website as needed.
-A kanban board was implemented for the project where I could assign labels of 'Must Have', 'Could Have' and 'Should Have' to my user stories.
-As I worked on and completed each I moved them from 'Todo' to 'In Progress' to 'Done' which gave me a clear plan of what stage the project was in and which features took priority.
+A kanban board was used for project management where I could assign labels of 'Must Have', 'Could Have' and 'Should Have' to my user stories.
+As I worked on each I moved them from 'Todo' to 'In Progress' to 'Done' which gave me a clear plan of what stage the project was in and which features took priority.

 #### User Stories:

 The user stories were written from the users perspective.
-This gave me the opportunity to envisage what a user would want to see on the home page etc. The following user stories were completed throughtout the development of the website:
+This gave me the opportunity to envisage what a user would want to see on the home page, login page etc. The following user stories were completed throughtout the development of the website:
 - New User Registration
-    - As a 'non-registered user' I can 'create an account' so that 'I can sign in to my account'.
+    - As a 'non-registered user' I can 'create an account' so that 'I can use the websites service'.
 - Login/Logout
     - As a 'registered user' I can 'login and logout' so that 'I can access my account securely'.
 - Make a Booking
-    - As a 'registered user' I can 'access the book tee time page' so that 'I can book a tee time'.
+    - As a 'registered user' I can 'access a booking page' so that 'I can book a tee time'.
+- View a Booking
+    - As a 'registered user' I can 'access a list of my bookings' so that 'I can view my bookings'.
 - Update a Booking
-    - As a 'registered user' I can 'access my bookings' so that 'I can update my bookings'.
+    - As a 'registered user' I can 'access a list of my bookings' so that 'I can update a booking'.
 - Delete a Booking
-    - As a 'registered user' I can 'access my bookings' so that 'I can cancel a booking'.
+    - As a 'registered user' I can 'access a list of my bookings' so that 'I can delete a booking'.

 #### Website Flow: